PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 ## DETAIL_GUIDELINE_007
 **SHORTER IS BETTER**

+A course should not try to cover "as much as possible" but instead just teach the fundamentals really well, then leave exploration into specific areas to another course after the initial intro course, creating modular courses, that are not exhaustive, but pleasant short and sweet introductions that teach you well and let you explore your areas of interest.

+### an explanations should be short too
+"Should I make this explanation extensive and highly detailed?"
+I find the answer is a big fat "NO".
+Simple words put well, along with a picture or diagram, has ALWAYS been easier to understand, and faster to learn.

 When explaining a concept ask yourself these questions.
- - Will the student be using this information
+ - Will the student be using this information?
+Is it fundamentally useful for understanding how something works?
+If not then just leave it for later when they will find it interesting, we don't want to bore people, it'll mean less work for you plus a shroter course.
  - Is this the shortest simplest possible explenation, using pictures, that will get the concept accross and understood.
  - Am I babbling?
 Useless words put people to sleep.
  - Is this sentence hard to read?
-(If it is then plaese take the time to fix it!)
+(If it is then please take the time to fix it!)
- You may rewrite a sentence several times but that is time saved for the student, as well as painful sentence structure that nobody wants to read.
+ You may rewrite a sentence several times, but that is time saved for the student (as well as painful reading).

-SHould I make this explanation extensive and highly detailed?
-I find the answer is a big fat "NO".
-Simple words well put along with a picture or diagram has ALWAYS been easier to understand, and faster to undertsand / read.

 ## DETAIL_GUIDELINE_008
 **EXPERIENCE**